HCDF Extension: IMU Stability Parameters

 ReasonDetail

-Datasheet values vary Allan variance is temperature and environment dependent — a single number is misleading
+Datasheet values vary Allan variance is temperature and environment dependent, so a single number is misleading

 Extension Schema Convention